In-school mental health services.

 Early mental health intervention makes all the difference for young people.
 Children served through our school-based programs are often those with complex needs who benefit from comprehensive supports and multiple services.
 The Brookline Center provides observation, preventative care, advocacy, and care coordination for individual students; consultation, observation, and crisis planning and intervention for teachers and administrators; and education for parents, teachers, and staff.
 The results are clear: we see improvements in wellbeing, classroom functioning, and collaboration between parents and schools, as well as a decrease in bullying and social isolation of youth and families.

 In addition to these services, The Brookline Center created and runs several notable programs in Brookline schools and beyond.
-Our pioneering BRYT Program for teens re-entering school following an extended mental health/health-related absence, launched at Brookline High School more than a decade ago, today serves over 140,000 students in 137 schools.
-Our programs designed specifically for adolescent girls and for teens of color help these students strengthen their identities and succeed in school socially and academically.
+Our pioneering bryt Program offers school-based supports for students experiencing mental health challenges. bryt launched at Brookline High School more than a decade ago and can be found in close to 200 schools across Massachusetts, serving 50 percent of the state’s high school students, and seven other states.